peterwmacd/peterwmacd.github.io/index.md

 ### Multilayer and dynamic networks
 **(with Elizaveta Levina and Ji Zhu)**

-- Latent space models for common and individual structure in multiplex networks (pre-print on arXiv, R package on GitHub).
+- Latent space models for common and individual structure in multiplex networks (pre-print on arXiv, `multiness` R package on GitHub).
 - Latent space models for dynamic networks.

 ### Post-selection inference